Learn how to verify webhook signatures to ensure requests are authentic and from Parchment.Documentation Index

 ”Signature mismatch”

 Cause: The computed signature doesn’t match the provided signature.
+Solutions:- Ensure you’re using the correct webhook secret

 - Verify you’re using the raw request body (not parsed JSON)